newtondotcom/wol/README.md

 # Content is community driven

-Once you have created an account and login, one can posts a **product**.
+Once one have created an account and logged in, one can post a new **product**.

 # Responsive and customizable